Can you give us some feedback about filling prescriptions and/or beefing up your ship’s medicine chest in various part of the cruising world?

 Cruising through the South Pacific, you will find fairly good availability of supplies in some of the larger “villages” such as Papeete (Tahiti), Noumea (New Caledonia), Nuku’alofa (Tonga) and Port Vila (Vanuatu).
 When you get to the outer islands, the locals will likely be asking you for medical supplies.
 This is a good time to off your old and surplus items.

-That said, some drugs not available in the US are available in certain third world countries.
+That said, some drugs not available in the US are available in some third world countries.
 Some examples are Stugeron, which seems to be the seasickness prevention of choice of many cruisers, injectable Valium (for extreme seasickness) and birth control pills.
-All were sold over the counter in Mexico, or could be gotten on prescription, which costs a few pesos more.
+All were sold over the counter in Mexico or could be gotten on prescription, which costs a few pesos more.

 Once you’ve made the “Coconut Milk Run,” replenishment of your medical kit is quite easy and less expensive when you reach Australia or New Zealand.
 If you are inexperienced at med kits, or can’t be bothered (I’m both), Safety at Sea in Auckland will take on the task of reviewing, replenishing and inventorying your med kit for a reasonable fee.